svangordon/atlas-v2/_episodes/02-atlas-statistics.md

 > ~~~
 > {:. .source .language-javascript}
 > > ## Solution
-> > We need to change our scale from 30 to 2000 (30m scale to 2km scale).
-We must also change our conversion coefficient from 0.0009 to 4.
+> > We must change our conversion coefficient from 0.0009 to 4, as we are going from (30m scale to 2km scale).
 > > ~~~
 > > var atlasImage = ee.Image('users/svangordon/conference/atlas/swa_2013lulc_2km')
 > > var atlasClassCounts = atlasImage.reduceRegion({
 > >     reducer: ee.Reducer.frequencyHistogram(),
-> >     scale: 30,
+> >     // scale: 30,
 > >    maxPixels: 1e13
 > >   })
 > >   .get('b1')